TeodorAntonov/Project-Defence/ReadMe.md

 <img src="/ProjectDefence/wwwroot/project-overview.jpg" alt="project-overview" style="height: 250px; width:400px;"/>

 #### DataModels
-This solution contains following class folders:
+This project contains following class folders:
 - Constatns - Contants of the data ranges and user rols names
 - Entities - All data classes which are represented as database objects
 - Models - All models which are used in the different views

 #### Interfaces
-This solution contains all interfaces created for Services.
+This project contains all interfaces created for Services.

 #### ProjectDefence
-This solution contains controllers, areas, Views, images, connections and program.cs of the project.
+This project contains controllers, areas, Views, images, connections and program.cs of the project.

 #### Repositories
-This solution contains DB Context and all migrations of the project.
+This project contains DB Context and all migrations of the project.
 The app is Code-First approach and the database can be changed from here.

 #### Services
-This solution contains all services of the project
+This project contains all services of the project

 #### Tests Folder
 This folder contains all unit tests of services and controlllers.
 The Controllers unit tests are put in a sub-folder so to be separeted and distinguished from the services unit tests.